 Tour Barcelona’s historic El Born district and Gothic neighborhood as you learn the history of the ingredients, flavor combinations, and profiles of the various kinds of cheese from around Spain, the Iberian ham, seafood such as octopus, signature bread and tomato, and patatas bravas.

 As you pass by the beautiful buildings along the neighborhood, you’ll come across four different tapas bars in which the tour guide will initiate a tasting there for your group.

-At each authentic restaurant, have a glass (or more) of wine as your tour guide informs you on the history of the cuisine, in relation to the region, the ingredients, and the preparation process.
+At each authentic restaurant, have a glass (or more) of wine as your tour guide informs you about the history of the cuisine, the region, the ingredients, and the preparation process.

-The restaurants and venues are carefully selected by the guide for the best tapa experience.
+The restaurants and venues are carefully selected by the guide for the best tapas experience in Barcelona!